dsidirop/CerniesWonderfulFunctions/README.md

 <code>/script local found, bag, slot = isInBag("Major Healing Potion") if(found) then UseContainerItem(bag, slot, 1) else DEFAULT_CHAT_FRAME:AddMessage("Major Healing Potion not found!") end;</code>

-Note that the item names are treated as case-sensitive **regexes** so you can use partial names if desired as long as your regex matches the desired item from its first character.
+Note that the item names are treated as case-sensitive **regexes** so you can use partial names if desired as long as your regex matches the desired item from its very first character.
 This means that if the name of your desired item contains special regex characters (like . * + ? etc) you will need to escape them!

+In order to avoid mismatches with similar named items, it's recommended to enforce exact string-matching like so:

+<code>/script local found, bag, slot = isInBag("^Major Healing Potion\$") if(found) then UseContainerItem(bag, slot, 1) else DEFAULT_CHAT_FRAME:AddMessage("Major Healing Potion not found!") end;</code>

+This will ensure that only the exact item "Major Healing Potion" is matched and not something like "Major Healing Potion of Foobar".

 Examples: